seanpm2001/GitHub_Stats_A/Seasons/4/README.md

 | :octocat: | Previous season [`3`](/Seasons/3/) | **Current season:** [`4`](/Seasons/4/) | Next season [`5`](/Seasons/5/) | :octocat: |
 |---|---|---|---|---|

-This is an oveview of the fifth season (30 days, day 91-120) of using this tool (until the Personal Access Token expires)
+This is an oveview of the fourth season (30 days, day 91-120) of using this tool (until the Personal Access Token expires)

 This season starts with 2022, Sunday, September 25th. <!-- It may last more than 30 days. !-->